tiansh/always-in-container/README.md

 # Always In Container

-Chose a container and go everytime you try to open a page in default container.
+Chose a container every time you try to open a page out of a container

 [Get it from AMO](https://addons.mozilla.org/en-US/firefox/addon/always-in-container/?src=external-github-readme)

-## Maintaince Notice

-This extension is created for my personal use.
-No feature request would be accepted.
+To keep this extension simple, no feature request would be accepted.
-You are free to fork this project and create your extension as long as you follow the LICENSE.

 ## Credit